maximiliankolb/github_actions/.github/CODE_OF_CONDUCT.md

 * Be respectful.
 * Be kind to everyone.

-Based on https://www.djangoproject.com/conduct/[Django Code of Conduct] which is licensed under a https://creativecommons.org/licenses/by/3.0/[CC BY 3.0 Deed] license.
+Based on [Django Code of Conduct](https://www.djangoproject.com/conduct/) which is licensed under a [CC BY 3.0 Deed](https://creativecommons.org/licenses/by/3.0/) license.